David Chivers

-David J. Chivers (born 1944) is professor emeritus in Primate Biology and Conservation, and former Director of Studies in Veterinary Medicine and also Biological Anthropology, Selwyn College, University of Cambridge.
-He is a former President of the Primate Society of Great Britain.
-He is noted for his research in the socio-ecology and conservation of primates and other wildlife in South East Asia, Southern Asia and Brazil.
+David John Chivers (2 April 1944 – 5 March 2026) was a British primate biologist who was professor emeritus in Primate Biology and Conservation, and Director of Studies in Veterinary Medicine and also Biological Anthropology, Selwyn College, University of Cambridge.
+He was also a President of the Primate Society of Great Britain.
+Chivers was noted for his research in the socio-ecology and conservation of primates and other wildlife in South East Asia, Southern Asia and Brazil.

-Education
+Early life and education

-Chivers attended Merchant Taylors’ School, Northwood, before studying at Sidney Sussex College, University of Cambridge.
+Chivers was born in Bicester, Oxfordshire, England in 1944.
+He attended Merchant Taylors' School, Northwood, before studying at Sidney Sussex College, University of Cambridge.
 He graduated in 1966 with degrees in Medical Sciences (Veterinary) and Physical Anthropology.
 Rather than pursuing clinical veterinary training, he began doctoral research in Physical Anthropology, focusing on primate behaviour.
 His PhD, awarded in 1972, was based on a two-year field study of the siamang in Peninsular Malaysia, following earlier research on Howler monkeys in Panama.

 Career

 Chivers joined the University of Cambridge in 1970 as a Demonstrator in Veterinary Anatomy and became a lecturer in 1975.
 He taught anatomy to veterinary students and primate biology in Physical Anthropology, supervising numerous research projects in Southeast Asia.
 His work emphasized primate ecology, nutrition, and conservation, including long-term studies in Malaysia and collaborative programs with local universities.

+His research formed part of the expansion of field primatology in the late twentieth century, when scientists increasingly studied primates in their natural habitats rather than primarily in laboratory settings.

-Chivers has edited books including Malayan Forest Primates (1980) and co-authored volumes on primate feeding and behaviour, which were favourably reviewed.
+Chivers edited books including Malayan Forest Primates (1980) and co-authored volumes on primate feeding and behaviour, which were favourably reviewed.

 He served as President of the Primate Society of Great Britain and organized international primatology congresses.
 His research combined anatomical studies with field ecology, contributing to understanding primate diets and rainforest conservation.